Veridise/veridise-docs/zkvanguard/detectors/uc-inputs.md

 component main {public [operation]} = OpCommitment();
 ```

+The circuit uses the [Poseidon hash function](https://www.poseidon-hash.info/) to compute the `commitment`.
 However, the `operation` is not used in the computation of the `commitment` hash; it
 is not used in any constraints in the circuit at all.
 Since the `operation` is not used in the computation of the commitment, the